 The National Vegetation Classification (NVC) is a standardised classification developed for plant communities in the UK.
-It aims to use the relative abundance of floral species within a quadrat to classify the habitat, which is then represented on an electronically produced map.
-It covers the majority of terrestrial, freshwater and maritime habitats across the UK (excluding Northern Ireland).
-However, as it relies solely on floristic compositions, it does not cover habitats that lack floral species, such as rock habitats or include non-native conifer plantations.
+It uses the types of plant species present and the relative abundance of each to classify the habitat, which is often then represented on an electronically produced map.
+This type of survey is sometimes required for larger infrastructure projects or housing developments.

-A full floral species list may be required in order to determine appropriate management options for a site.
-Additionally, the presence of certain floral species may influence the management with regards to protected/notable faunal species.
-For example, the dingy skipper, a UK BAP Priority Species, prefers to feed on common bird's foot trefoil, therefore the areas where this species is present may require management in order to ensure the butterfly's continued persistence.
+The plant species recorded may be used to determine appropriate management options for a site.
+In some cases, the presence of certain floral species may influence the management with regards to protected/notable faunal species.
+For example, the dingy skipper, a UK Post-2010 Biodiversity Framework Priority Species, prefers to feed on common bird's foot trefoil, therefore areas where the butterfly and plant are present may require management in order to ensure the butterfly's continued persistence.